 BM: That’s Eugene Patron, reading from an article he wrote about his time as a paralegal in the building.
 He sums up the most common argument about the original design.

 EP: The New York Family Court at 60 Lafayette Street is infamous in architecture circles as an example of form giving not a damn about function.

 RM: And that’s an easy argument to make.

 BM: Absolutely.
 It filled me with rage the first time I saw this building back in the late 90s.
 The design seemed so wrong for a family courthouse.
 It was like hiring Dick Cheney to be the nanny for your kids.

 RM: It was brutalist.
 Think repetitive angles and thick, heavy forms and lots and lot of concrete.
 It’s a pretty polarizing style.
 Which I actually kind of like.

-BM: And before the 2006 remodel, it was possible to apprecitate this building from afar.
+BM: And before the 2006 remodel, it was possible to appreciate this building from afar.
 Up close was a different story.
-The shiney black granite panels that covered the whole thing were falling off and threatening to kill people on the ground.
+The black granite panels that covered the whole thing were falling off and threatening to kill people on the ground.
 It was a looming and menacing building.
 Even the entrance was scary!
-There were these huge pylons offset at 45 degree angles, so that when you entered the building, you couldn’t actually see what it was you were walking into.
+There were these huge pylons offset at 45-degree angles so that when you entered the building, you couldn’t actually see what it was you were walking into.
 It was like walking into a black hole.